 Are you wondering how to add a user with a password using a shell script under Linux?
 Let us see how to add a new user and set/change a password including chaning the existing Linux user’s password in a Linux shell script.

 You can quickly write a shell script that reads username, password from the keyboard, and add a username to the /etc/passwd and store encrypted password in /etc/shadow file using useradd command.
 The useradd command/adduser command used to create a new user on Linux and passwd command to set or change password for users.
 This page shows how to add a user account AND password with a bash shell script running on Linux operating systems.

 Linux shell script to add a user with a password

 useradd -m -p EncryptedPasswordHere username

 - -m : The user’s home directory will be created if it does not exist.

-- username : Add this user to system
+- username : Add this user to the Linux system,

-You need to create encrypted password using perl crypt():
+You need to create an encrypted password using Perl crypt() as follows: